timcera/tsblender/README.rst

 Requirements
 ------------
-* pandas - on Windows this is part scientific Python distributions like Python(x,y), Anaconda, or Enthought.

-* mando - command line parser
+* python 3.7 or higher

 Installation
 ------------
 Should be as easy as running ``pip install tsblender`` or ``easy_install tsblender`` at any command line.
-Not sure on Windows whether this will bring in pandas, but as mentioned above, if you start with scientific Python distribution then you shouldn't have a problem.

 Usage - Command Line
 --------------------